Email marketing is one of the most important parts of making sales (especially repeat sales) in your e-commerce business.

 Or if you sell natural soap, you could talk about how it can help clear up bad skin – therefore allowing your customers to look better and feel more confident!

-It’s also a good idea here to link to a blog post or page that’s all about this benefit – and you know how important blog posts are… But if you don’t have a suitable page, then you could link to a relevant category page instead.
+It’s also a good idea here to link a post from your blog or a shop page that’s all about this benefit – and you know how important blogging for your e-commerce store is…

-It’s worth noting that with this email, you may get one or two people unsubscribe – and that’s absolutely ok.
 Why?
 Because it means that person realised that your product isn’t for them – meaning they weren’t going to buy from you anyway.
 So don’t feel discouraged if you do see that happen at this point!

 Call-to-action idea: Learn more